Nebraska Legal Marijuana NOW Party

 Nebraska Legal Marijuana NOW is a political third party in the U.S. state of Nebraska established in 2016 as the state affiliate of the Legal Marijuana Now Party.
+Legal Marijuana NOW exceeded 10,000 members registered with the party, in 2025, qualifying for Nebraskan candidate ballot access indefinitely.

+Nebraska Legal Marijuana NOW Party held United States Senate primaries in 2024, and in 2026, and the party held a 2026 gubernatorial primary.
+For one-hundred years prior to 2024, no Nebraska political party other than the Democratic and Republican parties had held a contested primary in a statewide race.

 In 2022, Legal Marijuana NOW Party ran more candidates for Nebraska statewide offices than the Democratic Party recruited.
 Their nominee for Attorney General, Larry Bolinger, got 188,648 votes, more than 30 percent, the highest percentage for a statewide Nebraska candidate running outside the two major parties in 86 years, when independent George Norris was reelected to U.S. Senate.
 Bolinger held the record until independent Dan Osborn received 46.5% for U.S. Senator, in 2024.